NARRATOR: Ladies and gentlemen, the story you are about to hear is true. The names have been changed to protect the innocent.

 MUSIC: Up, then under …

 NARRATOR: You’re a Detective Sergeant.
 You’re assigned to Internet Detail.
 A group of bloggers have been writing about the activities of a paroled domestic terrorist.
-The terrorist has responded by suing a group of over 20 individual and organizations with frivolous claim of defamation and the like.
+The terrorist has responded by suing a group of over 20 individual and organizations with frivolous claims of defamation and the like.
 Your job … get the facts.

 MUSIC: Up then under …